 In the second part of the Career Education, you will develop job readiness skills for the particular career you choose to pursue.
-Group projects will help you develop the 21st century skills needed in the workplace such as creativity, collaboration, communication, and critical thinking.
-You will have the opportunity to participate in a variety of activities related to career readiness including volunteering, job-shadowing, internships, and community service.
+Group projects will help you develop the 21st century skills needed in the workplace such as creativity,

 If you are a senior who has met his or her graduation requirements, have the option of participating in a paid structured learning experience for which you will receive up to an additional 7.5 credits for this course while gaining valuable work ethics and skills in career.
 Seniors opting to work should also sign up for Career Education B SLE.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.